-Program design bitstream files - Lists all the bitstream files that will be exported.

-File to program at trusted facility - Click to include Fabric and/or eNVM into the bitstream files to be programmed at a trusted facility.
+- File types: Lists all the bitstream files to be exported - File to program at trusted facility Click to include Fabric and/or eNVM into the bitstream files to be programmed at a trusted facility.

 Note: Only features that have been added to your design are available for programming.
-For example, you cannot select eNVM for programming if you do not have an eNVM in your design.
+For example, you cannot select eNVM for programming if you do not have eNVM in your design.

-Export SPI Directory for programming recovery - Allows you to export SPI directory containing Golden and Update SPI image addresses and design versions, used in Auto-update and Programming Recovery flow.
+• Export SPI Directory for programming recovery - Allows you to export SPI directory containing Golden and Update SPI image addresses and design versions, used in Auto-update and Programming Recovery flow.
 Check this option and click Specify SPI Directory to set the required information (see figure below).